 Is there a deadline for receipt of my reference letters?

-All letters of reference must be uploaded to the Student Portal by 2/15/2017.
+All letters of reference must be uploaded to the Student Portal by the respective deadlines.
 Hard (paper) copies of letters will not be accepted.

 How do I submit my transcript?

-All students must upload an unofficial or official transcript through the online application system on or before 2/15/2017.
+All students must upload an unofficial or official transcript through the online application system on or before the application deadlines.

 If I do not have access to the Internet, how can I apply?

 The STEP-UP application is web based and not available in paper form.
 Visit your local library to access the Web or inquire if your school has a computer that you can access before and after school hours.